pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The presentation values for server-ip4 and server-ip6 are comma-separated list of one or more IP addresses of the appropriate family in standard textual format {{?RFC5952}} {{?RFC4001}}.
 The wire formats for server-ip4 and server-ip6 are a sequence of IP addresses in network byte order (for the respective address family).

-The presentation values for server-name and include-name are as full-qualified domain names.
+The presentation values for server-name and include-name are as sets of full-qualified domain names, separated by commas.
+The wire format for server-name and include-name are each a concatenated set of a wire-format domain names.
-The wire formats are the same as the wire formats for domain names, and MUST NOT be compressed.
+The names in the wire format MUST NOT be compressed.

 TODO: Are they?
 Are we going to forbid normal zone file expansion where names without trailing . get current origin appended to them?